phylosopher07/phylosopher07.github.io/_posts/2023-02-16-fine-structure-of-hydrogen-atom.md

 **Darwin correction** is impossible to interpret classically and intuitively.
 It should be understood as the $s$ orbital wavefunction overlapping with the nucleus.
-Therefore, every wavefunctions but the $s$ orbital has the contribution of the term zero.
+Therefore, every wavefunction but the $s$ orbital has the contribution of the term zero.

-There is one last term in the non-relativistic expansion of the Dirac equation, which called the _Darwin term_, and is given by:
+There is one last term in the non-relativistic expansion of the Dirac equation, which is called the _Darwin term_, and is given by:

 \\[ \hamiltonian_\text{Darwin}\rq = \frac{\hbar^2}{8m_e^2c^2} \frac{Ze^2}{4\pi\epzro} 4\pi\delta^3(\b{r}) \\]

-We can calculate the first order energy corrections due to the Darwin correction.
+We can calculate the first-order energy corrections due to the Darwin correction.

 \\[ \begin{align\*}
 E_\text{Darwin}^{(1)} &= \brktop{\psi^{(0)}}{ \hamiltonian_\text{Darwin}\rq }{\psi^{(0)}}